n6ai/minze/docs/guide/components-styling.md

 ### Parts

-The `part` attribute can be accessed outside the component with the `::part` pseudo-class selector.
+The `part` attribute can be accessed outside the component with the `::part()` pseudo-element selector.

 **Example**